choria-io/website/docs/content/deployment/broker/_index.md

 Choria has its own broker that is based on the excellent [NATS.io](https://nats.io/) broker.
 It's very fast, lightweight, is easy to configure and monitor.

   * TLS out of the box using your Puppet Agent certificates, accepting only nodes signed by Puppet CA
-  * Handles 50 000 MCollective connections per node - can be increased with a custom build
+  * Handles 50 000 Choria connections per node - can be increased with a custom build
   * Supports clustering on a LAN using a Full Mesh
   * Expose extensive Prometheus.io compatible metrics
   * Distributed for RedHat, Debian and Ubuntu
   * Includes advanced features like [Federation](../../federation) and [Protocol Adapters](../../adapters).
+  * Supports NATS Protocol over TCP+TLS and Secure Websocket

 ## Prerequisites